-For our first episode, we sat down with Kathlyn Hart, the founder of Be Brave, Get Paid, a step-by-step salary negotiation bootcamp for women.
-We sat down with Kat to talk about how she became a salary negotiation coach, why she designed a program to help women gain the skills and the confidence to ask for the income they deserve, and how women who are looking to change their careers can approach entering the tech job market.
+We sat down with Kathlyn Hart, the founder of Be Brave, Get Paid, a step-by-step salary negotiation bootcamp.
+We sat down with Kat to talk about how she became a salary negotiation coach, why she designed a program to help women and traditionally underrepresented applicants gain the skills and the confidence to ask for the income they deserve, and how to approach entering the tech job market.

 Q&A with Kathlyn Hart of Be Brave, Get Paid